Korean operators warn Europe of "curse" of 4G networks

 The country has three operators who have been forced to fight for every consumer, spending heavily on marketing and handset subsidies and continually offering more for less to lure in and keep their subscribers.

-"The traffic increases but the revenue does not necessarily follow," SK's chief technology officer Jae W Byun said in an interview.
+"The traffic increases but the revenue does not necessarily follow," SK chief technology officer Jae W Byun said in an interview, with a wry smile.

-European operators such as Telefonica SA (TEF.MC) and France Telecom SA FTE.PA, weighed down by regulation, competition and economic woes, are betting that the billions of dollars of investment needed for 4G networks will eventually be offset by an increase in customer prices.
+European operators, weighed down by regulation, competition and economic woes, are betting that the billions of dollars investment needed for 4G networks will eventually be offset by an increase in customer prices.

-Their optimism will be tested when 4G services reach more subscribers in Germany, France, Scandinavia and Britain this year.

-In contrast, in the United States AT&T Inc (T.N) and Verizon Communications Inc (VZ.N) are surfing the 4G wave to grow sales and profits, but that has much to do with the fact that they have a combined 70 percent share of their home market.

-But he also noted that once one operator launched 4G, others had to follow quickly or face being left behind.

-"If you want to change the game, then take a risk and invest," said Byun.
+Many have little choice as they come under political pressure to upgrade infrastructure to boost productivity.

-Customers of both firms on average consume 1.8 to 1.9 gigabytes of data per month, with users spending hours watching video on YouTube, browsing the web and social networking on smartphones and tablets.
+Customers to both firms, on average, consume 1.8-1.9 gigabytes of data per month, with users spending hours watching video on YouTube, browsing the web and social networking on smartphones and tablets.

 According to research from Cisco, an average smartphone user on slower 3G networks consumes around 342 megabytes.
 South Korea's leap to 1.8 gigabytes followed an 80 percent jump in mobile data traffic on 2G, 3G and 4G networks in 2012.